From the Vedic perspective, all our religious Gods we believe and worship are non-Vedic Gods based on imagination.

 It clearly indicates that:-If the human goal is to acquire Self-Knowledge or Brahma Gnana or Atma Gnana then why one has to indulge in rituals and glorifying the conceptual Gods, Goddesses, and gurus to go into deeper darkness.
 Instead spend that time moving forward towards Self-knowledge, which is one’s prime goal.

-All the religious and yogic based knowledge, which are inferior, have to be discarded know the ultimate truth or Brahman or God, which is formless, timeless and spaceless existence.:~ Santthosh Kumaar
+All the religious and yogic-based knowledge, which is inferior, has to be discarded to know the ultimate truth or Brahman or God, which is a formless, timeless, and spaceless existence.:~ Santthosh Kumaar

 No comments: